 Mojave Storage Program.
 Metropolitan entered into a groundwater banking and exchange transfer agreement with Mojave Water Agency ("Mojave") in October 2003.
 This agreement was amended in 2011 to allow for the cumulative storage of up to 390,000 acre-feet.
 The agreement allows for Metropolitan to store water in an exchange account for later return.
 Through 2021, and when the State Water Project allocation is 60 percent or less, Metropolitan can annually withdraw Mojave's State Water Project contractual amounts in excess of a 10 percent reserve.
 When the State Water Project allocation is over 60 percent, the reserved amount for Mojave's local needs increases to 20 percent.
 Under a 100 percent allocation, the State Water Contract provides Mojave 82,800 acre-feet of water.
-Metropolitan's current storage account under this program is shown in the table "Metropolitan's Water Storage Capacity and Water in Storage" under the heading "-Storage Capacity and Water in Storage."
+Metropolitan's current storage account under this program is shown in the table "Metropolitan's Water Storage Capacity and Water in Storage."